FEES & VISIT PLANNING

 Students will play a cooperative game to reinforce ideas about water safety, currents, Ojibway culture, and lakes, rivers and habitat.
 They will handle the materials for birch-bark canoe building.
-Students will meet Paddle to the Sea in a puppet show and paint a wooden silhouette of Paddle to the Sea to take home.
+Students will meet Paddle to the Sea in a puppet show and paint a 14" wooden paddle to take home.

 While not required, pre-visit experience of the book or movie will greatly deepen students’ learning experience.
 Before your visit, please share the book or 30-minute film in English or French for your class.
 The film is avail to stream at no cost from the National Film Board here: Paddle to the Sea Voyage a la mer

 Hands-on experience of soapstone carving.
 Allows students to explore and develop an appreciation for the art of carving and storytelling.
 They learn of the Inuit connection to land and nature and the animal imagery represented therein.
 The activity culminates in the student taking home their own soapstone pendant.